GoogleChrome/developer.chrome.com/site/en/docs/3pcd-readiness/how-cookies-work/index.md

 ## First-party vs. third-party cookies

-The 1P vs. 3P classification of a cookie is not about the cookie itself; it is a contextual classification determined by a cookie is used.
+The 1P vs. 3P classification of a cookie is not about the cookie itself; it is a contextual classification determined by how a cookie is used.
 A cookie is always created and intended to be accessed by a given site/domain.
 When a cookie is used to store and retrieve information in the context of the site that set the cookie, then such a cookie is considered a 1P cookie.
-If the information that is placed on a cookie in the context of a given site (1P), is accessed in the context of a different site (3P), then the cookie is considered a 3P cookie.
+If the information that is placed in a cookie in the context of a given site (1P) and is accessed in the context of a different site (3P), then the cookie is considered a 3P cookie.

 {% Aside 'important' %}
 The 1P vs. 3P classification of cookies is about how the information stored in them is accessed across site boundaries.